*This website contains affiliate links. If you click on these and make a purchase, we will receive a small percentage of the sale.

 Stats on Proxies with Residential IPs

-Residential proxies have become insanely popular, and they're rising in popularity every day.
+Residential proxies have become insanely popular, and they’re rising in popularity every day.
 The leading proxy network right now is Luminati, with over 37 million IP addresses.
-The runners-up are the Microleaves network with 26 million and the Smartproxy with 5 million.
+The runners-up are the Oxylabs with more than 10 million and Smartproxy with 5 million.

 The average pricing of the residential proxy servers is around $200, but it depends on the amount of GB you want to acquire.
 The most expensive proxy packages come from Luminati.
 Their starting price is $500 a month, which may be too much for individual Internet users.
 If you’re one of those, consider choosing some cheap residential proxies.

 Residential rotating proxies ensure that your IP address changes as often as it can.
-Most providers, including Smartproxy and Microleaves, will change your address every 5 minutes or so.
+Most providers, including Smartproxy, will change your address every 5 minutes or so.

 FAQ for Residential proxies